-12. Monopoly in some medical servicescan illustrate with examples?
+12. Monopoly in some medical services - there are some providers delivering exclusive services, even in Tbilisi (e.g. provider of pediatric neurosurgery and pediatric oncohematology is mainly one clinic and only in Tbilisi, combustiological service (treatment of burns) delivers only one center in Georgia (uncomplicated cases can be treated in Kutaisi burn center) and etc.) and all these clinics are private can illustrate with examples?

 Social: Demographic and cultural aspects as demographics, population growth rates, age distribution, changing health care needs and expectations towards system.